isomerpages/moe-pasirriscrestsec/_students/Student Portal.md

 The following rules and regulations are to be adhered to:

-*   Students must be in proper school attire whenever they come to school, including school holidays.
+<ul><li>Students must be in proper school attire whenever they come to school, including school holidays.
 Students are to wear the prescribed school attire without any improper modification.
 </li><li>Hair must be kept neatly in its natural colour.
 Outlandish, spiky/ punkish or dyed/ coloured/ highlighted hair is not allowed.
 </li><li>Fancy spectacles, coloured contact lenses and tinted glasses are not allowed.
 Prescribed colours for spectacle frames are solid black, brown, gold or silver.
 </li><li>The school T-shirt must be worn for PE lessons and all other physical activities.